fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 The course can be taken as a shorter course worth 3 credits, or as the full course worth 5-8 credits depending on the number of submitted exercises.

-The amount of credits and the grade are determined by the number of submitted exercises, so also the exercises without stars count towards your final grade.
+The number of credits and the grade are determined by the number of submitted exercises, so also the exercises without stars count towards your final grade.
 There is also a course exam, which must be passed.
 The exam does not count towards your grade.

 If you want university credits, save your student ID number to the "my submissions" view in the [submission system](https://github.com/fullstack-hy2020).
 To register for university credits that are provided by [Open university](https://courses.helsinki.fi/en/aytkt21009en/130942194), you must have a Finnish social security number.